vc3-project/vc3-mkdocs/docs/index.md

 For portal access visit [https://www.virtualclusters.org](https://www.virtualclusters.org).

 > May 23, 2018.
 The [VC3 project](http://www.virtualclusters.org) is searching for users and HPC resources to evaluate its closed-beta release.
+During the closed-beta release there might be system bugs, instability and lack of availability.
 The VC3 user closed beta invitation signup is [here](http://bit.ly/vc3-signup).
 If you would like to add an HPC resource to the VC3 platform for testing, please complete this [form](http://bit.ly/vc3-new-resource).
 You do not necessarily need to have an institutional affiliation with the HPC resource organization, but should have an allocation to run jobs there.

 ## Getting Started With VC3